The Paris Palais de Tokyo Museum

 It was originally meant to be home to a museum of modern art, but over the years it has seen many different projects, museums and exhibitions come and go, and then was left empty for a few years, before a new pioneering initiative was put in place.

-The Palais de Tokyo was first opened back in 2002 as an adventurous approach to providing an alternative museum atmosphere for contemporary art, which was a resounding success from the word go.
+The Paris Palais de Tokyo museum was first opened back in 2002 as an adventurous approach to providing an alternative museum atmosphere for contemporary art, which was a resounding success from the word go.

-And although it is classified as a museum in Paris, there are no permanent collections on display, and the temporary exhibitions change very frequently, in a space that was designed to be open in an almost rough and ready style by the French architects Anne Lacaton and Jean-Philippe Vassai.
+And although it is classified as a Paris museum, there are no permanent collections on display, and the temporary exhibitions change very frequently, in a space that was designed to be open in an almost rough and ready style by the French architects Anne Lacaton and Jean-Philippe Vassai.

-With a relaxed atmosphere, there was another major difference between the Palais de Tokyo and all other museums in the city, as this is open until midnight, which perfect for those of you night owls, or those that would rather visit some other tourist attractions in Paris prior to here.
+With a relaxed atmosphere, there was another major difference between the Paris Palais de Tokyo museum and all other museums in the city, as this is open until midnight, which perfect for those of you night owls, or those that would rather visit some other Paris tourist attractions prior to here.

 So with its spirit of adventure, the spaces made available for artists and the ever changing exhibitions on display, the Palais de Tokyo is still just as popular today as it was when it first opened, if not even more so, and it is certainly a venue that all the family can enjoy.